-Above the city sits the old town, Royal Mile and Edinburgh castle – a reminder of Edinburgh’s history and turbulent past.
-In 1745, the Jacobites under the leadership of Bonnie Prince Charlie captured Edinburgh but failed to take the castle, which continued to take pot-shots at any passing Jacobite rebel that came into range during the entire time that Edinburgh was under Jacobite rule.
+Above the new town sits the old town, Royal Mile and Edinburgh castle – a reminder of Edinburgh’s history and turbulent past.
+In 1745, the Jacobites under the leadership of Bonnie Prince Charlie captured Edinburgh but failed to take the castle.
+The castle’s garrison continued to take pot-shots at any passing Jacobite rebel during the entire time Edinburgh was under the Jacobite rule.

 These days the only ‘shots’ come from tourist cameras and the one o’clock gun, an L118 field gun fired by the district gunner and used to signal the time to the city.
-Originally it was started to help the ships anchored off shore keep correct time – the ship’s clock essential for accurate navigation back in the 19th century.
-The ships have long gone but the tradition for sounding the time remains.
+Originally it was started to help the ships anchored offshore keep correct time.
+The ship’s clock was essential for accurate navigation back in the 19th century.
+The ships may have long gone but the tradition for sounding the time remains.

 I did manage to get a portrait of Jasper, who thankfully actively encouraged photography during the trip around Edinburgh.
 The portrait though was not easy to get.
-The bus was moving, it was dark and the lighting on the 1960’s era double decker bus was not particularly great.
-Of the three images, only one turned out without motion blur and i believe that was down to timing and Jasper standing still.
-You may have noticed in the photo that he seems to have seen me taking the photo and posed!
+The bus was moving, it was dark and the lighting on the 1960’s era double-decker bus was not particularly great.
+Of the three images, only one turned out without motion blur.
+I believe that was down to timing and Jasper standing still.
+You may have noticed in the photo that he seems to have noticed me taking the photo and posed!

 All of the images were taken using an iPhone – probably one of the best devices for taking street photos.
 The images are largely displayed in the order they were taken in.
-As for the monochrome style, the images were taken using the Hipstamatic app using a filter setting first used for Sea, Sky, Sand and Street.
-I do like the gritty visual style but it does contain that element of danger of being overused, like so many filters in photography.
+As for the monochrome style, the images were taken using the Hipstamatic app using a filter set first used for Sea, Sky, Sand and Street.
+I do like the gritty visual style but it does contain that element of danger of being overused.
+Like so many filters in photography.